abdullah-ch/covid-19-tracker/README.md

 ## 🚀 FEATURES

 - Show you current stats of Active, Recovered & Deaths of any country.
-- Displays the stats in Graphsn
+- Displays the stats in Graphs

 - May Allah save us all from Covid.